operasoftware/devopera/tv/_posts/2012-02-10-html5-audio-video-in-opera-tv-store-apps.md

 ## Testing

-[Opera TV Emulator][1] supports the above audio and video formats but without ABR and DRM.
+[Opera TV Emulator][1] supports the above audio and video formats but without adaptive bitrate streaming and DRM.
 You can test H.264 streaming or audio playback in your application with it.
 Please note that because of licensing reasons the H.264 codecs are not installed by default.
 See the [emulator’s user guide][2] for information of how to install these codecs.

-Since the [Opera TV Emulator][1] doesn’t support any ABR or DRM formats, the only way to test such streams in your application is to use a retail device.
+Since the [Opera TV Emulator][1] doesn’t support any adaptive bitrate streaming or DRM formats, the only way to test such streams in your application is to use a retail device.
 We recommend to use Sony Blue-ray Disc Players 2013 or 2014 models e.g. BDP-S1100 or BDP-S1200.
 For more info on how to test your app inside the Opera TV Store see [our article][4] about it.

 [1]: http://www.operasoftware.com/products/tv-emulator
 [2]: http://dev.opera.com/tv/opera-tv-emulator/#h264-codec